-During the Design and Construction Period, KYTC will reimburse the Developer for a portion of funds used to cover eligible capital expenditures (CapEx), CapEx reimbursements will be paid upon Project completion accordance with the invoicing provisions of this Section 4 and those set forth in Exhibit B (Scope of Work) to Attachment 4, subject to the limitations in Table 4 that set maximum Capex reimbursement amounts in connection with acceptance of certain milestones (Capital Milestone Payments) as detailed in Table 4.CapEx Milestones).
+During the Design and Construction Period, KYTC will reimburse the Developer for a portion of funds used to cover eligible capital expenditures (CapEx).
+CapEx reimbursements will be paid in accordance with the invoicing provisions of this Section 4 and those set forth in Exhibit B (Scope of Work) to Attachment 4, subject to the limitations in Table 4 that set maximum Capex reimbursement amounts in connection with acceptance of certain milestones (CapEx Milestones).
 Information regarding cost eligibility is provided in Section 4.3.